sandeep194920/MERN_Projects/README.md

 - `Moment js to work with` **`dates`** `in Javascript`
 - `MaxWidth and width explained - useful when you need a card of some fixed size`
+- `Dark and light theme toggle using CSS`
+- `Local storage to persist the light/dark theme toggle`

 ## Handy Tools